zakuArbor/blog/_posts/programming/2021-06-29-variable-len-arr.md

 </pre>

-For those who are not familiar, a stack overflow not only breaks the program, it also introduces a door to exploit your system by feeding it malicious input to overwrite sections of memory it should have no access to (look up buffer overflow).
+For those who are not familiar, a stack overflow not only breaks the program, it may also introduce a backdoor to exploit your system by feeding it malicious input to overwrite sections of memory it should have no access to (look up buffer overflow).